Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: CosmicFlows-4 field reconstructions

+The reconstruction is stored in two three-dimensional cubes defined on the same Cartesian grid (see Fig. \ref{fields}).
+The first contains the density contrast $\delta(\mathbf{r})$, while the second stores the three components of the peculiar velocity field, $\mathbf{v}(\mathbf{r})$.

-Note that the velocity field is expected to be intrinsically smoother and statistically more coherent across scales than the density field.
+We note that the velocity field is expected to be intrinsically smoother and statistically more coherent across scales than the density field.
 In linear theory, combining Eqs.~\eqref{gravpot} and \eqref{phidelta} yields $\mathbf v \propto \nabla \nabla^{-2} \delta$, so that the inverse Laplacian acts as a low-pass filter, damping small-scale fluctuations while enhancing large-scale correlations.
-As a result, the velocity spectrum is steeper and its structure functions typically exhibit cleaner and more extended power-law scaling.
+As a result, the velocity spectrum is steeper, while its structure functions typically exhibit cleaner and more extended power-law scaling.
 By contrast, the density field is governed by local non-linear collapse, halo formation, and strong intermittency, which introduce characteristic scales and disrupt scale invariance.
 Consequently, density structure functions are expected to display weaker and less well-defined scaling regimes than those of the velocity field.\\

-That said, the data cubes enable the visualization of large-scale structures such as superclusters, voids, and filaments in the Local Universe.
-Because they directly probe gravitation, peculiar velocities of galaxies are an unbiased tool for investigating the matter content of the Universe.
-The resulting three-dimensional reconstructions have been extensively exploited to investigate galaxy dynamics in the nearby universe, going well beyond a purely descriptive cosmography.
-In particular, the recovered gravitational velocity field has enabled the identification of coherent large-scale flows converging toward major attractors, most notably the Laniakea supercluster, as well as the delineation of other superclusters as dynamical basins of attraction and repulsion defined by watershed segmentation of the velocity field \citep{DupuyCourtois2023}.
-These reconstructions have further revealed the presence of extended repellers associated with large cosmic voids and have provided a dynamical framework to quantify matter streams, gravitational valleys, and the interaction between neighboring large-scale structures.
+These reconstructed fields nevertheless enable the visualisation of large-scale structures such as superclusters, voids, and filaments in the Local Universe.
+Because they directly probe the underlying gravitational field, peculiar velocities of galaxies are an unbiased tool for investigating the matter content of the Universe.
+The resulting three-dimensional reconstructions have been extensively used to investigate galaxy dynamics in the nearby Universe, extending well beyond descriptive cosmography.
+In particular, the recovered gravitational velocity field has enabled the identification of coherent large-scale flows converging towards major attractors, most notably the Laniakea supercluster, as well as the delineation of other superclusters as dynamical basins of attraction and repulsion defined by watershed segmentation of the velocity field \citep{DupuyCourtois2023}.
+These reconstructions have further revealed the presence of extended repellers associated with large cosmic voids.
+They also provided a dynamical framework for quantifying matter streams, gravitational valleys, and the interactions between neighbouring large-scale structures.